 Other countries are moving towards this idea, but many are curtailed by lack of funding.
 For a self-regulatory system to work, it needs to be funded almost entirely by the industry itself and this is proving difficult, particularly in smaller countries where there is, inevitably, a smaller media.
 There have been attempts at forming a regional press complaints commission but these generally fail due to lack of willingness of countries to work together.

 It is not, an never will be, possible to have a world standard for press bodies because they are entirely predicated on their code of practice and these inevitably, are tailored to local requirements depending upon local standards and customs.

-The CPU Media Trust continues to work with the UK Press Complaints Commission and is more than happy to facilitate introductions or discussions with that or other relevant bodies such as the Alliance of Independent Press Councils of Europe (AIPCE) which is now a global affiliation of independent bodies.
+The CPU Media Trust continues to work with IPSO, the successor to the Press Complaints Commission, and is more than happy to facilitate introductions or discussions with that or other relevant bodies such as the Alliance of Independent Press Councils of Europe (AIPCE) which is now a global affiliation of independent bodies.